No. 6 Ohio State plunges for touchdown with 1 second left to beat No. 9 Notre Dame 17-14

-Trayanum’s score capped a gutty game-winning drive by Kyle McCord and the Buckeyes that included a fourth-down conversion and a third-and-19 completion that got Ohio State to the Notre Dame 1 with time for two plays.

-After an incomplete pass on first down, the Buckeyes went to a running play with 3 seconds left took advantage of an overloaded defense to one side and what appeared to be only 10 defenders on the field for the Fighting Irish.
+“We were trying to get a fourth defensive lineman in the game,” Irish coach Marcus Freeman said.
+“I told him ‘Just stay off, we can’t afford a penalty.’
+I didn’t have any timeouts left.”

+The Buckeyes (4-0) took full advantage, beating Notre Dame yet again.
+The Irish have not won a game in this series since 1936.

-Ohio State coach Ryan Day was fired up when it was over, going off on former Notre Dame coach Lou Holtz, who called out the Buckeyes toughness in predicting a Fighting Irish victory earlier in the week.
+Ohio State coach Ryan Day was fired up when it was over, criticizing former Irish coach Lou Holtz, who called out the Buckeyes toughness in predicting a Fighting Irish victory earlier this week.

 “I’d like to know where Lou Holtz is right now,” Day said during a postgame interview with NBC.
 “What he said about our team, I cannot believe.
 This is a tough team right here.
 We’re proud to be from Ohio.
 It’s always been Ohio against the world, and it’ll continue to be Ohio against the world.
 But I’ll tell you what: I love those kids.
 We’ve got a tough team.”

+“To be on the losing side, it hurts,” said Freeman, a former Ohio State linebacker.
+“It stings, but we’ve got to own it.
+We’ve got to learn from it.”

-Ohio State appeared to have taken control when the Buckeyes stopped Hartman on fourth-and-1, and on the next play, Marvin Harrison Jr.’s block sprung TreVeyon Henderson for a 61-yard sprint down the sideline to make it 10-0 early in the third quarter.
+Ohio State appeared to have taken control when the Buckeyes stopped Hartman on fourth-and-1, and on the next play, Harrison’s block sprung TreVeyon Henderson for a 61-yard sprint down the sideline to make it 10-0 early in the third quarter.

-The Irish finally got on the board when running back Gi’Bran Payne took a direct snap and scored on a 1-yard run.
-Hartman then capped a 96-yard TD drive with the TD pass to Flores.
+But after Gi’Bran Payne took a direct snap and scored on a 1-yard run to make it 10-7, Hartman capped a 96-yard TD drive with a 2-yard pass to Rico Flores Jr. to give Notre Dame had the edge.

+That is until McCord’s pivotal plays — and Notre Dame’s untimely mistake.

+“I think we came out here and proved a lot of people wrong,” McCord said.
+“But I think the bigger thing is we proved ourselves right.”

 THE TAKEAWAY